 Though my personal interest in video games disappeared long ago, my son considers the time he spends playing them amongst his favorite.
 As a means of connecting with him and experiencing this aspect of his world, my wife and I were recently watching him play.
-Admittedly, my wife does this far more often than I do and I need to do better (e.g. strengthening our connection with those we love through whatever their passion is a strong demonstration of love).
+Admittedly, my wife does this far more often than I do and I need to do better.
 After giving us yet another tutorial of the game he was playing (this particular time it was Skyrim), he began to dive into the finer details, the strategies at play, and his plans of attack.
 As he shared more, his passion and excitement grew, the tone and pitch of his voice changed, and the animation of his face was a joy to watch.
-He was in the zone and enjoying not only his personal experience, but also the fact that he was sharing it with us.
+He was in the zone and enjoying not only his personal experience but also the fact that he was sharing it with us.
 I may not love video games, but I certainly love my son and whether it is his swimming, music, friends, studies, or video games, each represents an opportunity to strengthen our connection, provided I allow myself to see them through his eyes and not only mine.

 He was navigating through the game with ease and explaining to me how many times he had overcome this phase of the game, handled that situation, or interacted with a specific character.
 As his character moved from the familiar and into uncharted territory in his game, he found himself considering conditions he had never before experienced.
 Because I was watching him as much as I was the screen, I could see him biding for time.
 He began to swiftly and deliberately consider his options.
 Then he announced, “I hope this works!”
 Fortunately for him and his character, it did.